Winter Trail Reports for Langlade County

 All lake trails throughout Langlade County are currently considered unsafe and should not be used until they are clearly marked and opened by a local snowmobile club.

 Riders are encouraged to use caution, stay on marked trails, and respect posted conditions.
-Please take time to thank and support the local snowmobile clubs and their business sponsors whose dedication and volunteer efforts make this trail system possible.
+Please take time to thank and support the local snowmobile clubs and their business sponsors, whose dedication and volunteer efforts make this trail system possible.

 Please ride responsibly, respect posted signage, and thank you to our snowmobile clubs for preparing the trails.